urilivshits/pageinference/README.md

 ### Enhanced Browsing Support
 Advanced models like GPT-4o and GPT-4-turbo include web browsing capabilities to provide more accurate and up-to-date responses.

+### Web Search Functionality
+The extension now supports web search capabilities with certain AI models (GPT-4o, GPT-4-turbo, and more).
+When the AI needs additional information to answer your question:

+1. It will inform you that it's searching the web for information
+2. Execute the search and collect results
+3. Return a comprehensive answer that integrates the web search findings
+4. All of this happens automatically in a single interaction

 ## Troubleshooting

 ### Extension Icon Not Showing